AbdulrhmanGoni/mecha_agent/README.md

-# mecha_agent
+# Mecha Agent

 Mecha Agent is a RAG Application to create an assistant agent answers questions according to a dataset